Frequently Asked Questions

 - You have a condition known as porphyria (a rare inherited blood disease).

-e-Surgery offers period delay tablets for up to 17 days.
+You can buy Norethisterone period delay tablets for up to 17 days.

-These are normally taken THREE times DAILY, starting from 3 days before the expected onset of period.
+Norethisterone 5mg tablets are normally taken THREE times DAILY, starting from 3 days before the expected onset of period.

 If it does not, or is unusually heavy or light please consult your GP.

 Some women using hormonal contraceptives including period delay pills have reported depression or depressed mood.
-Depression can be serious and may sometimes lead to suicidal thoughts.
-If you experience mood changes and depressive symptoms contact your doctor for further medical advice as soon as possible.

 All women have a small chance of having a blood clot in the veins of the leg, in the lung or other part of the body.
 The chances of getting a clot are very slightly higher if you are taking a hormone medicine.
 You are more likely to get a clot whether or not you are taking period delay tablets if you: